What is a self-hosted WordPress blog and what should you care about?

 Although you could use any blogging software to launch your blog, I recommend WordPress because it’s what experienced bloggers have switched to after trying out other blogging software platforms.
 But if you’re still not convinced, here are some compelling reasons to try WordPress blogging software.

 Okay, now that you really want to get started with a self-hosted WordPress blog, you need to know some basic stuff and I assume you probably don’t know it yet.
-Which is why I’m writing this post in the first place.
+This is why I’m writing this post in the first place.

 If you want to set up a self-hosted WordPress blog, chance are: